-Backup the entire GFS Shared File System immediately after it has been restored.
+Backup the entire GFS shared file system immediately after it has been restored.
 This must be done because the assignment of the i-node numbers changes after restoration using the sfcrestore(1M) command.
-An incremental backup cannot correctly generate from a newly restored GFS Shared File System.
+An incremental backup cannot correctly generated from a newly restored GFS shared file system.

-12. Mount the restored GFS Shared File System.
+12. Mount the restored GFS shared file system.

-24.2.3 Notes on using differential backup
+22.2.3 Notes on using differential backup

 sfcdump(1M) provides the differential backup function that backs up only files updated after the last backup.
 This manual does not describe a specific procedure for differential backup.
 Note the following when using differential backup.

-24.2.3.1 The node that performs the differential backup
+22.2.3.1 The node that performs the differential backup

-Differential backup is implemented by using the dump record file (/etc/sfcfs_dumpdates) information updated through sfcdump command execution with the u function modifier specified.
+Differential backup is implemented by using the dump record file (/etc/sfcfs\dumpdates) information updated through sfcdump command execution with the u function modifier specified.
 Only dump record files on the node that executed sfcdump are updated, therefore, differential backups must always be performed from the same node.